jpillora/jquery.async.validator/README.md

 * Internationalisation
 * Create a validation result object type instead of using strings/nulls

+Contributing
+---
+Issues and Pull-requests welcome, though please add tests.
+To build and test: `cd *dir*` then `npm install -g grunt` then `grunt`.

 Credits
 ---
 Thanks to [@posabsolute](https://github.com/posabsolute) as this plugin was originally a fork of [jQuery Validation Engine](https://github.com/posabsolute/jQuery-Validation-Engine) though it has now been completely rewritten in OO style and is now more extendible and fully asynchronous.
-Many features have been added and many have not been reimplemented so I have decided give this project a new name.
+Many features have been added and many have not been reimplemented so I have decided give this project a new name instead of trying to do a massive pull-request that wouldn't be backwards compatible.

 Change Log
 ---